Make an appointment or transfer a patient

 and about the steps involved

 Before liver transplantation, risks include developing acute liver failure and its complications of bleeding, coma, kidney failure or progressive complications of chronic liver failure.
 These progressive complications include intestinal bleeding, severe abdominal fluid accumulation, confusion, as well as coma and severe infections, and could cause unacceptable risk for transplant surgery.

 With surgery, the risks are those that are common to all forms of major surgery.
 There could be technical difficulties in removing the diseased liver and implanting the donor liver.
 Complications could arise from being without liver function briefly during surgery.
 Immediately after the operation, risks include bleeding, poor function of the grafted liver, bile leaks, and infections.
 We monitor transplant recipients carefully after surgery for signs the body is rejecting the new liver.
 Rejection long-term becomes less and less common.

 The average operating time for a liver transplantation procedure is four to eight hours.
 Simply stated, the diseased liver is removed and the healthy liver is put in its place.
 Before the abdomen is closed, initial doses of medications are given to prevent the body from rejecting the new liver.

 Recovery in the hospital may take several weeks, and resuming normal activities may take upwards of a year.
 Quality of life usually improves dramatically and most people lead healthy, normal lives.
-Read more on care after surgery
+Read more on care

 for liver transplantation.